-

 1. Descriptive Statistics

-2. Data Visualization in ggplot using Chile voting data, including guidelines on how to choose the appropriate visualization.
+2. Data Visualization in ggplot using World Values Survey data, including guidelines on how to choose the appropriate visualization.

 ## Checklist when you start RStudio